kevinkawchak/law-physical-ai-trials/README.md

 ## What is new in v0.2.0

+[Final PDF and Source](https://doi.org/10.5281/zenodo.20710602).
 This v0.2.0 release adds `adoption/`, a new clinician-facing companion to the v0.1.0 review: an eight-question confidence framework (competence, safety, transparency, oversight, equity, reliability, accountability, workflow) for deciding when to trust verified Physical AI at the bedside of an oncology trial.
-Where the v0.1.0 review under `review/` persuades **legislators** through eight emotional pillars, this framework equips the **practicing clinician**, the oncologist, investigator, nurse, and research coordinator, to place *calibrated trust*, reliance proportioned to demonstrated capability, in a verified system.
+Where the v0.1.0 review under `review/` persuades **legislators** through eight emotional pillars.

 ```mermaid
 %%{init: {'theme':'base','themeVariables':{'fontFamily':'Helvetica, Arial, sans-serif','lineColor':'#333333','primaryTextColor':'#111111'},'flowchart':{'curve':'natural','nodeSpacing':24,'rankSpacing':38,'htmlLabels':true}}}%%